AmityTobi/freelance-project-tracker/README.md

 # Freelance Project Tracker

-A client and project management dashboard built with **React 19** and **TypeScript**.
+A client and project management dashboard built with **React 19**, **TypeScript**, **TanStack Query**, and a lightweight **Express** backend.

 This project was built independently as a way to apply and reinforce React concepts learned through React – The Complete Guide by Maximilian Schwarzmüller.
-Rather than following a tutorial step by step, I designed and implemented the application myself, making my own architectural decisions and later migrating the entire codebase from JavaScript to TypeScript for stronger type safety and maintainability.
+Rather than following a tutorial step by step, I designed and implemented the application myself, making my own architectural decisions — first migrating the entire codebase from JavaScript to TypeScript, then later moving from local-only state to a real backend with React Router and TanStack Query for server state.

 🔗 **Live Demo:** https://freelance-project-tracker.netlify.app/